Roberta Banaszak Gleiter [1938 – 2023]

-Roberta is married to an aeronautical engineer and fellow Boilermaker.
-They have one daughter, two sons, and three grandchildren who all encouraged her to “Make a Difference.”
+Roberta was married to an aeronautical engineer and fellow Boilermaker.
+They had one daughter, two sons, and three grandchildren who all encouraged her to “Make a Difference.”

 Career At The Aerospace Corporation in Los Angeles, Roberta was responsible for spacecraft engineering elements on the Space Based InfraRed Satellite as well as other programs.
 She received an Aerospace Group Achievement Award for her work on Department of Defense/NASA contracts.

 The US Congress, the US Department of Labor, as well as the National Academy of Engineering requested her to discuss issues related to technical women in the workplace.

 SWE The Society of Women Engineer was only a few years old in 1956 when Roberta became a SWE student member.
 She has served SWE in many capacities from President of the local Los Angeles Section and Director of the Sonora Region up to the Society level positions including Awards & Recognition Chair, Vice President of Student Services, and finally Society President.
 Roberta became a SWE Fellow in 2000.

 Other Affiliations Roberta was also CEO of the Global Institute for Technology & Engineering and Vice Chair of the American Association of Engineering Societies.
 She served the National Science Foundation both on Federal Advisory Committee and as an evaluator of NSF engineering research grant proposals.